ssmirr/appdev-chapters/routing.md

 ## Controller

-Suppose we defined a route in `config/routes.rb` that looks like this:
+Suppose we wrote a route in `config/routes.rb` that looks like this:

 ```ruby
 match("/rock", { :controller => "game", :action => "play_rock", :via => "get" })